Big Brother 25 (American season): Future appearances

-Later in 2023, Cameron Hardin competed on the holiday spin-off Big Brother Reindeer Games.
+Later in 2023, Cameron Hardin competed on the holiday spin-off, Big Brother: Reindeer Games, where he was eliminated in the first episode.

 In 2024, Luke Valentine competed on Season 3 of Fishtank Live.

-In 2025, Felicia Cannon made a cameo appearance in the Week 2 Veto Compeition in Big Brother 27.
+In 2025, Felicia Cannon made a cameo appearance in the Week 2 Veto Competition in Big Brother 27; Jag Bains also had a segment on an "Unlocked" episode which also occurred in that season.
 America Lopez and Blue Kim competed on The Challenge: Vets & New Threats.
 Later in 2025, Cirie Fields competed on the world tribe of Survivor: Australia V The World.
 Later in 2025, Jag Bains and Izzy Gleicher competed on The Amazing Race 38, Bains partnered with his brother and Gleicher partnered with her significant other.

-In 2026, Fields is set to compete on Survivor 50: In the Hands of the Fans.
+In 2026, Fields competed on Survivor 50: In the Hands of the Fans.
+Reilly Smedley competed on The Challenge: Cutthroat.

+In 2027, Bains competed on the sixth season of The Traitors.